 - 1,000 word essay (maximum) addressed to the Peace Scholars Selection Committee, articulating your interest in being a Peace Scholar, including how the experience would connect with your academic and vocational interests and goals and enable you to contribute to a more peaceful world

-Please submit your application at global.cord.edu by January 9, 2017.
-A selection committee will review all applications and interview the finalists.
+Please submit your application at global.cord.edu by January 15, 2018.
+A selection committee will review all applications.
 For more information, contact Dr. Per Anderson, Associate Dean for Global Learning, email@example.com.